thorlindberg/thesis/sections/8-3 experiment-validation.md

 <br>

-The function requires the parsing of a JSON object containing an "init" and "data" property, and will throw errors by storing them in a returned array **(will be changed to throwing 1 error when detected and immediately returning)**.
+The function requires the parsing of a JSON object containing an "init" and "data" property, and will throw errors by storing them in a returned array **--will be changed to throwing 1 error when detected and immediately returning--**.

 ```
 let object, initialiser, data